FriendsOfSymfony/FOSElasticaBundle/README.md

 ### Realtime, selective index update

-If you use the doctrine integration, you can let ElasticaBundle update the indexes automatically when an object is added, updated or removed.
-It uses doctrine lifecycle events.
+If you use the Doctrine integration, you can let ElasticaBundle update the indexes automatically when an object is added, updated or removed.
+It uses Doctrine lifecycle events.
 Declare that you want to update the index in real time:

     foq_elastica: